skolenik/svyset_manifesto/README.md

 ## Stas Kolenikov, Brady West, Peter Lugtig

-In this repository, we wanted to document our understanding of, and recommendations for, appropriate best practices in specifying the complex sampling design settings in statistical software.
+In this repository, we document our understanding of, and recommendations for, appropriate best practices in specifying the complex sampling design settings in statistical software.
 We will briefly talk about these features, their impact on estimation procedures, how statistical software treates them, and how the survey data providers can make data users' life easier by clearly documenting the technically accurate and efficient ways to tell the software